rmukh/ukftractography_dp/README.md

     cmake -DSlicer_DIR=<path-to-Slicer4-Superbuild>/Slicer-build <path-to-source>
     make
     make test

 The compilation might not work with the latest version of compilers.
-The recommended versions are GCC of versions 5,6,7,8,9.
-You can install them in addition to your default system compilers if needed and specify in the cmake arguments as *-DCMAKE_C_COMPILER=gcc-V -DCMAKE_CXX_COMPILER=g++-V*, where *V* is the version number from the list of recommended ones.
+The recommended versions are GCC of versions 5,6,7,8.
+You can install them in addition to your default system compilers if needed and specify in the cmake arguments as `-DCMAKE_C_COMPILER=gcc-V -DCMAKE_CXX_COMPILER=g++-V`, where **V** is the version number from the list of recommended ones.

-Note that some of the tests are broken!
+**Note** that some of the tests are broken!
 #### c) Build via Slicer ExtensionIndex build

 Create local extension index following [these instructions](https://www.slicer.org/slicerWiki/index.php/Documentation/Nightly/Developers/Build_ExtensionsIndex), containing at least `UKFTractography.s4ext` and `SlicerDMRI.s4ext` (required runtime dependency).